AyoubAref/JordanCP/template.md

 #### Practice Problems:

-Write here list of problem to practice on
+Write here list of problem to practice on and their levels and some hints.

 Problem 1: [https://codeforces.com/problemset/problem/25/D]